Sayanta66/test-readme/README.md

 ## Join us on the journey
 We invite you to be a part of a community that is shaping the future of Kubernetes.
 Your expertise, creativity, and passion for open-source can help drive the next wave of innovation in Kubernetes management.
 Here is a quick rundown of our open-source culture:
 * **A hub for Kubernetes innovators**: Our GitHub is not just a collection of code repositories rather, it is a community for sharing ideas, best practices, and innovative solutions.
 * **Your contributions matter**: Whether it’s improving existing features, reporting issues, or suggesting new ideas, your input is invaluable for us in shaping the future of our platform.
+Start by creating a Pull Request for feature development or solving any critical bug.
+Create issues with feature enhancement proposals or feedback upon the same.
+Also,
 * **Learn and grow Together**: We believe in mutual growth and knowledge sharing.
-Explore our code, contribute to our documentation (coming soon), and join discussions to stay at the forefront of Kubernetes innovation.
+Explore our code, contribute to our documentation (coming soon), and join discussions regarding our open-source components to stay at the forefront of Kubernetes innovation.

 ### Our affiliate program
 Join Syself's affiliate program and elevate your passive income to new heights.
 This program is designed for anyone willing to help Syself out and get a taste of Syself's success.
 Whenever you refer a new user or a user starts using our product mentioning you, you'll receive a 20% commission on their monthly spending for an entire year.